 Inform your landlord.

 For those who travel abroad for more than a month at a time, inform your landlord, especially if your landlord is not your trusted friend or family member watching the house.
-We wouldn't want our landlord to think we absconded on the lease and moved without notice.
+We wouldn’t want our landlord to think we absconded on the lease and moved without notice.
+Also if you are used to paying your rent with check or in person, plan in advance to ask to pay rent ahead of time or through online payment systems.
+If your rent is late, you most likely have to pay late fees, and may have to pay interest depending on your lease details.

 Turn on the water in the house every two or three days.